Today's Bible Reading: Galatians 4

-The application of the "just right" gospel is never easy.
+The application of the "just right" gospel is often difficult.
 Paul is concerned about the Galatians because right starts are easily followed by wrong moves.
-False teaching (the "too hard" gospel?) easily enslaves and requires jumping through numerous hoops.
+False teaching (the "too hard" gospel?) easily enslaves because it requires jumping through numerous hoops.
 Paul's illustration in this chapter centers on the contrast between Hagar and Sarah.
 Law and gospel cannot coexist.
 The "too hard" gospel enslaves.
 Mature Christians recognize the power of the promise and live in the power of the Spirit.

-In applying Paul's instructions in the text, what kinds of things tend to enslave Christians today?
+In thinking about applications of Paul's instructions in the text, what kinds of things tend to enslave Christians today?
 What kinds of artificial "laws" do Christians sometimes honor or want others to follow?
 How can we live lives of genuine freedom in the "just right" gospel?

 Heavenly Father, bring us closer to your will and way, and help us avoid the detours and temptations that appear in our path.
 Help us grow toward a mature faith in Christ as your sons and daughters.
 Help us live in and experience freedom in Christ.
 In the name of the resurrected Christ, Amen.